adeys/litemips/README.md

 The **LMS** will consist of two main components:
 - The assembler : That will translate program from assembly to runnable code (machine/byte code)
 - The virtual machine (that we can call MIPS CPU) that will run the generated code

+## Executable file format
+The **LMS** executable file has the following format:
+- File header
+- Sections
+- String Table
+- Section Header Table

+### File header
+It consists of several parts, each having a predefined size :
+- A magic number : 32-bit : [0x10, L, E, F]
+- Target major version : 8-bit
+- Target minor version : 8-bit
+- Entry point virtual-address : 32-bit Program entry point's file offset in bytes
+- Section Header Table's virtual-address : 32-bit SHT's file offset in bytes
+- Section Header count : 8-bit

+### Sections
+It contains all defined sections storing them contiguously to each other

+### String Table
+It's a 1-dimensional array holding the null-terminated string objects in the program.
+Its offset 0 as well as its last offset must contain '\0' to guarantee all strings are null-terminated.

+### Section Header Table
+An array of all sections header each one having the following structure:
+- Name(16-bit) : It specifies the section name.
+Its value is an index into the String Table.
+- Type(8-bit) : One of the following :
+    - SHT_EXEC (0x01) : Contains executable code
+    - SHT_STRTAB (0x02) : Contains string table
+    - SHT_ALLOC (0x03) : Contains program data
+- Offset(32-bit) : Section first byte offset from the beginning of the file
+- Size(32-bit) : Section size